Longo-Lab/Longo-Lab.github.io/docs/lab policies/lab_policies.md

 {: .note-title }
 > Code maintenance via GitHub
 >
 > A very important reason to keep your analysis on SCG in addition your data is that all coding scripts are backed up to our Github organization page nightly.
-You are welcome to do your own github commits as you work to save a full history of your code, and if your are particularly willing, you can enforce version control too (for more on this, see the Style guide section).
+You are welcome to do your own github commits as you work to save a full history of your code, and if your are particularly willing, you can enforce version control too (for more on this, see the [style guide](/docs/style_guide) section).

 ## Project Management